OxSnosh/St8Kraft/docs/index.md

 constructor(address vrfCoordinatorV2, uint64 subscriptionId, bytes32 gasLane, uint32 callbackGasLimit) public
 ```

+_this is the constructor funtion for the contact_

 ### settings

 ```solidity
 function settings(address _warAddress, address _fighter, address _bomber, address _infrastructure, address _forces, address _fighterLosses) public
 ```

+_this function is only callable by the owner
+this function will be called right after deployment in order to set up contract pointers_

 ### updateWarAddress